If you want to apply for a Dutch passport or ID card and you live in the Comoros, follow this step-by-step plan.

-You must provide proof of legal residence in the country where you live.
-In the Comoros, you can do this by providing one of the following documents:
+You must prove that you are legally resident in Coromos.
+You can do this by providing one of the following documents:

 - a valid visa and supporting documents